sawyer-greaves/lab-wiki-test/necessary_skills/CMake.md

 >**IMPORTANT:** Although CMake will greatly simplify the process of building C/C++ projects for you, it is highly recommended that you have a strong understanding of how C/C++ programs are structured and built (e.g. compiling and linking) before you attempt to learn and use CMake.
 Ideally you should have at least some exposure to compiling and linking C/C++ programs by invoking the compiler/linker from the command line.
 It will also be tremendously helpful if you understand on a high level what [Make and Makefiles](https://www.gnu.org/software/make/) are and how they are used to build source code.

 CMake is a tool to manage building of source code.
-Originally, CMake was designed as a generator for various dialects of [Makefile](https://www.gnu.org/software/make/), today CMake generates modern buildsystems such as `Ninja` as well as project files for IDEs such as Visual Studio and Xcode.
+Originally, CMake was designed as a generator for various dialects of [Makefile](https://www.gnu.org/software/make/).
+Today CMake generates modern buildsystems such as `Ninja` as well as project files for IDEs such as Visual Studio and Xcode.

 CMake is widely used for the C and C++ languages, but it may be used to build source code of other languages too.
 It is a common misconception that the "C" in "CMake" refers to the C and C++ languages.
 In fact, the "C" stands for *cross-platform*.